Grammy’s BEST Cinnamon Roll Recipe

 1/4 C. Shortening

-1 package yeast (I prefer Fleischmann’s RapidRise for a better rise, but any yeast will work)
+1 package active dry yeast (I prefer Fleischmann’s RapidRise for a better rise, but any yeast will work)

 2 well beaten eggs